Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

-Last Updated on 26 June 2022 by Cycloscope
+Last Updated on 26 February 2025 by Cycloscope

 A bicycle touring itinerary from Phnom Penh across the gorgeous countryside of Cambodia.
 What to see and do in Kratie, Kampong Cham ann Stung Treng

-This is the third part of a detailed description of our Cambodia’s bike tour.
+This is the third part of a detailed description of Cambodia’s bike tour.
 Coming from Thailand in August 2016 we crossed this beautiful and deeply emotional country, heading to the only border with Laos.
 Here’s the description of the last 439km, from Phnom Penh to the Lao border.

 Click here for part1: from Koh Khong Thai border to Kampot